The Wayƒarers Journal ©

 How are the campsites rated?

 At this time, the inclusion of ADA feature (or Handicap (HC) ♿ person) has been added to this rating system, however, since the rating amount is set at +.5 points, this will not effect a widespread increase of campsite rating as a whole.
-Furthermore, a rating for campsites that have pet friendly camping will not be included due to the fact that most all campsite have allways had this provision.
+Furthermore, a rating for campsites that have pet friendly camping will not be included due to the fact that most all campsite have always had this provision.

 The rating system was initially implemented for my personal use during the walk of the Appalachian Trail, to give campsites a number on a scale of one to ten with ten being the highest rating.
 At that time, a random number that just felt right was chosen to determine how each campsite would rate.
 However, now, with the current parameters of this CRS, the rating bestowed upon a campsite, would seems to be one that the site actually deserves and not just the rating determined by my feelings.